lyzkov/shiftkey-coding-challenge/README.md

 At the beginning, raw data from web service is transformed to networking model in system space.
 The system space layer reflects untoched response from the backend.

-At the middle, effective core model is reshaped according to the mobile domain that rules application space.
+At the midway, effective core model is reshaped according to the mobile domain that rules application space.
 The application space layer reflects unprecedented inset to the midend.

-At the end, view item is completed and ready to present in user space.
-The user space layer reflects unrendered input demanded by the frontend.
+At the final, the view item is completed and ready to present in the user space.
+The user space layer reflects yet-to-be-rendered input demanded by the frontend.

 ## Networking